Wolverhampton: Football

-Wolverhampton is represented in the Premier League, the highest tier of English football, by Wolverhampton Wanderers FC.
+Wolverhampton was represented in the Premier League, the highest tier of English football, by Wolverhampton Wanderers FC until their relegation in the 2025–26 Premier League season.
 'Wolves', as they are known, are one of the oldest English football clubs, and were one of the 12 founder members of the Football League.
 Their most successful period was the 1950s, where they won three Football League Championships (then the highest division) and two FA Cups, and were involved in the earliest European friendlies.
 They were hailed by the press as 'The Unofficial World Champions' after one of their most famous victories, against Budapest Honvéd FC of Hungary.
 They were also the first English team to play in the Soviet Union.
 These victories instigated the birth of the European Cup competition which later evolved into the UEFA Champions' League (see European Cup and Champions League history).

 In total, they have won three Football League titles (prior to the top division becoming the Premier League), four FA Cups, have two League Cup victories and many other minor honours, including reaching the UEFA Cup Final in 1972, and appearances in the last eight of both the UEFA European Cup, and the European Cup Winners' Cup, but spent just one season in the top division between 1984 and 2009.
 They are also one of only two clubs, along with Portsmouth, to have won five different league titles; they have championed all four tiers of the professional English league, as well as the long-defunct northern section of the Third Division.

 Wolves have a long-established rivalry with West Bromwich Albion.
 Separated by 12 mi, the two clubs have faced each other over 160 times since 1886.
 Aston Villa and Birmingham City FC are also close rivals of Wolves, having played them 121 and 136 times respectively.
 Geographically, Walsall FC are closest to Wolves, but rarely compete at the same level.
 Since 1886, the two clubs have only played 16 times against each other.

 Several other Wolverhampton-based clubs play non-league football, notably AFC Wulfrunians and Wolverhampton Sporting Community F.C. in the Midland Football League Premier Division, Wolverhampton Casuals FC, Wednesfield FC, and Bilston Town FC in the West Midlands (Regional) League, and Warstones Wanderers F.C. in the West Midlands (Regional) League – Division Two.

 Athletics

-Wolverhampton's Aldersley Leisure Village is also home to Wolverhampton & Bilston Athletics Club, which was formed in 1967 with a merger between Wolverhampton Harriers and Bilston Town Athletic Club.
+Wolverhampton's Aldersley Leisure Village is home to Wolverhampton & Bilston Athletics Club, which was formed in 1967 with a merger between Wolverhampton Harriers and Bilston Town Athletic Club.
 They have won the National League Division One for men from 1975 to 1982, and the Men's National Cup finals in 1976, 1977, 1979 and 1980.
 It also represented Britain in the European Clubs Cup from 1976 to 1983 with the best finishing position of third.

-Olympic Medallists in athletics Sonia Lannaman and Tessa Sanderson lived within the city.
+Olympic medallists in athletics Sonia Lannaman and Tessa Sanderson lived within the city.

 Cricket

-There are a number of cricket clubs in the city.
-These are Wolverhampton Cricket Club, Springhill Cricket Club, Springvale Cricket Club, Fordhouses Cricket Club and Wombourne Cricket Club.
+There are several cricket clubs in the city, including Wolverhampton, Springhill, Springvale, Fordhouses and Wombourne.